Medical bills usually aren’t a concern for most people – until they are; and they’re often much more expensive than expected.

 1. Check if Your Medical Bills are Accurate

 After receiving your bill, sit down and check to see if it’s accurate.
-Look out for possible overcharges, duplicate billing or charges on services that you didn’t receive.
+Look for possible overcharges, duplicate billing or charges on services that you didn’t receive.
 Medical bills can be difficult to understand, so if you find yourself confused, contact your hospital’s billing office and don’t think twice about asking for help.

 2. Verify Items and Services Not Covered by Insurance